BenGornadha/conway_life_game/README.md

 Regarding the interface I absolutely have no skills so I used Pygame which was for me the simplest to obtain results.

 ![img.png](resources/img.png)

+Feel free to ask any questions or comment anything that would make me a better developer.